Home » Read & Learn » WordPress » WordPress Photo Gallery Plugins & Slider Tips

 Online is Visual

-Sharing your product photos, demos, and variations is critical to luring potential customers in and making a sale.
-So it makes sense that photo galleries and slideshows are commonly used to showcase products and events within a site or blog.
+Sharing your product photos, demos, and variations is critical to luring potential customers in and making a sale or getting that desired contact request.
+So, it makes sense that photo galleries and slideshows are commonly used to showcase products and events within a site or blog.

-Back in the day, what would cost thousands of dollars literally to integrate or create in Flash for a static HTML website now only requires installing a plugin and your time to learn how to use it.
-Understanding the variables of successful slideshows and galleries is imperative.
+Back in the day, what would cost thousands of dollars literally to integrate or create in Flash for a static HTML website now only requires installing a plugin on WordPress and your time to learn how to use it.
+That is why understanding the variables of successful slideshows and galleries is imperative.

 As easy as installing a plugin is, we don’t want to add unnecessary bloat to your site and slow it down.
 That’s called a negative impact on your SEO and user experience.
-This is where being selective on what plugins you install on your website makes a big difference.
-Speed and quality coding are what separate many plugins.
+This is where being selective about what plugins you install on your website makes a big difference.

 Slideshow Tips and Considerations

-First, let’s get the bases covered for the images you will use on your site.
+First, let’s cover the bases for the images you will use on your site.
 Images seem to be one of the things that many site owners struggle with.
-They have folders of graphics on their computers (or cellphone) that they want to use.
-But they are all different sizes.
-Many times either too small for their website or way too big.
+They have folders of graphics on their computers (or cellphones) that they want to use, but they are all different sizes—often either too small for their website or way too big.

 Photos need to have the Goldilocks effect.
 Not too small; not too large.